shah-haider/Power-BI/Diagram Layout Copy Between Semantic Models/Diagram Layout Copy Between Semantic Models.md

 **Possible causes:**
 - Table names don't match between models
 - The `nodeIndex` values reference different tables
-- Tables were renamed in the target model
+- Tables were renamed or missing in the target model

 **Solution:** The layout references table names.
 Ensure table names match exactly between source and target.
+You do not need to worry about columns in the tables as diagramLayout file only refers to tables.

 ### Python script can't find files

 **Check:**
 - Are you using the correct file path?
-- Did you include quotes if the path has spaces?
 - Is the PBIP folder structure intact?
 (Don't rename folders)

 ### Duplicate layout name error

-**Manual fix:** Rename one of the layouts before copying:
+**Manual fix:** Rename one of the layouts before copying, else only the first occurence of the duplicate layout from your diagramLayout.json file will appear in your semantic model:
 ```json
 "name": "Sales Model (New)"
 ```